GoC-Spending/contracts-data-web/content/department/pc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Parks Canada spent an estimated \$335.6M in 2021-2022 on contracts.
+Parks Canada spent an estimated **\$335.6M in 2021-2022** on contracts.

+Across 14,430 contracts active since the start of the 2017-2018 fiscal year, 2,302 have at least one amendment (16%).
+Of contracts with amendments, the average increase in dollar value was 161% and the average number of amendments was 1.75.
+Cumulatively these amendments represent an increase of \$384.8M over the original contract values.

+The average contract duration was 0.67 years, and the average contract value (not including contracts under \$10k) was \$189.3K.
+The longest contract was 10.93 years.
+The largest contract by value (including amendments) was \$59.6M.

 {{< /entity_summary >}}

 ## Vendors